ruwaizrazak/mindnotes/_posts/2014-05-12-css-hacks-you-may-not-know.md

 ---
 layout: post
 title: The first one
-description: >-
+description: The first post
-  This is a collection of short CSS snippets I thought might be useful for beginners
 summary: >-
   This is a collection of short CSS snippets I thought might be useful for beginners.
 tags:
-  - css
+  - post
 published: true
 ---
 Alright, This is a beginning.
 Actually, I should not say that this is a beginning, but this is more of a reincarnation of my first blog, which is still alive in Blogger.